FahadAkash/con/README.md

 # con
-it's my first script,so if you have a problem contect me on facebook:fahad akash or subscribe my YouTube channel : Fahad Akash
+it's my first script,so if you have a problem contact me on facebook:fahad akash or subscribe my YouTube channel : Fahad Akash
 # Insttaling
 open your terminal.